Sort on Published Date;

 A brief supporting the United States Government's contention that it has the right to collect the sum of $4883 from the Stratton estate as a war tax has been filed in the United States District Court in Denver, by Henry E. Lutz, assistant United States district attorney.

-graphic for visual presentation of text The claim to this amount arises from the sale of the Independence mine on Battle mountain by the late W.S.
+The claim to this amount arises from the sale of the Independence mine on Battle mountain by the late W.S.
 Stratton to an English syndicate through Verner Z. Reed, then a resident of Colorado Springs, who held an option on the property.

 Above Info was Last Updated on 30.10.2020 (11:04:30)